leestott/ResponsibleAI/README.md

 6. **monitoring:** datadrift-pipeline.ipynb and environment.yml
 7. **preprocessing:** exploratory_data_analysis.ipynb and environment.yml

-If you are running this on a local machine non devcontainer you execute the following commands before do anything inside these notebooks.
+Our recommendation is to use dedicated Conda environments for each of the Notebooks due to library and version dependencies if you are running this on a local machine non devcontainer you will need to create the conda enviroments via using conda navigator or execute the following commands before do anything inside these notebooks.

 ## Using Conda for Environments